-The acryl sketches in this modestly sized journal were all made on top of earlier notes and doodles.
-In using some of the pencil marks’ shapes and outlines as organising elements, I aimed for compositions that are based on chance rather than a premeditated design.
+These acryl sketches were all made on top of earlier notes and doodles.
+Using some pencil marks’ shapes and outlines as organising elements, the compositions are based on chance rather than a premeditated design.

-To draw mundane, everyday objects can be a pretty compelling exercise.
-It is, after all, a commonplace that we rarely really look at – let alone scrutinise – many of the objects and surroundings closest to us.
+To draw mundane, everyday objects can be a compelling exercise.
+It is, after all, a commonplace that we rarely really look at – let alone scrutinize – the objects and surroundings closest to us.

-Tekeningen (Dutch for ‘Drawings’) is an anthology collecting both various discarded and discontinued drawing series, as well as a couple of one-off drawings.
-The diverse drawings’ common denominator is the format, and the fact that they were all made over the course of the same 18 month period.
+Tekeningen (Dutch for ‘Drawings’) is an anthology collecting both discarded and discontinued drawing series, as well as a couple of one-off drawings.

-You’ll know this: a white page’s potential is infinite.
-Though exciting, infinite potential is also known for regularly turning the task of coming up with something – anything really – into a paralysing ordeal.
-One way to tackle this infamous obstacle is by adhering to a set of self-imposed constraints.
-In drawing, material, format, and technique are three of the more obvious variables that can be curbed accordingly.
+A white page’s potential is infinite.
+Though exciting, infinite potential can also turn the task of coming up with something – anything! – into a paralysing ordeal.
+One way to tackle this obstacle is by adhering to a set of self-imposed constraints.
+The constraints set for this series concern the drawing-material, and the expressive yet limited formal vocabulary.

-I drew the drawings collected in this zine during a ten-day residency in one of the Moselle Valley’s more woody parts.
+The drawings collected in Unter Holz were all made during a ten-day residency in the Moselle Valley.

-Copies of Unter Holz are available from my online store.
+Copies of the zine can be purchased from my online store.

-These spaceship-drawings are the closest I ever got to industrial design.
-Motivated by the genuinely boring looks of these day’s spacecrafts, I wondered what kind of designs the Memphis Group would’ve come up with if ever presented with the task of drafting an entire fleet of rocket ships.
+I wonder what kind of designs the Memphis Group would have come up with if ever presented with the task of drafting an entire fleet of spaceships.
+Maybe something like this?